lux-org/lux/doc/source/guide/FAQ.rst

 - I'm not able to export my visualizations via `.get_exported()`
     - First, make sure that after selecting the visualization, you have clicked on the export button (attach screenshot)
-    - If you are recieving a warning message "No widget attached to the dataframe/VisCollection.
-Please assign dataframe/VisCollection to an output variable."
+    - If you are recieving a warning message "No widget attached to the dataframe/VisList.
+Please assign dataframe/VisList to an output variable."
 This means that the output widget that you exported your visualization on have not been stored to the variable that you are calling `get_exported` on.
 For example, you might have interacted with a widget directly by printing the results out.
     .. code-block:: python

        df.groupby("HighestDegree").sum().reset_index()

-    You can resolve this issue by reassigning the dataframe or VisCollection output to a variable name, then exporting the visualization again based on the new widget.
+    You can resolve this issue by reassigning the dataframe or VisList output to a variable name, then exporting the visualization again based on the new widget.

     .. code-block:: python